v8/v8.dev/src/docs/torque-builtins.md

 ---
 title: 'V8 Torque builtins'
+description: 'This document is intended as an introduction to writing Torque builtins, and is targeted towards V8 developers.'
 ---
 This document is intended as an introduction to writing Torque builtins, and is targeted towards V8 developers.
 Torque replaces CodeStubAssembler as the recommended way to implement new builtins.
 See [CodeStubAssembler builtins](/docs/csa-builtins) for the CSA version of this guide.

 ## Builtins